Passports and Visas

 You will need a valid Chinese visa when travelling to Tibet as it is part of China.
 You are also required to obtain a Tibet Tourism Bureau (TTB) permit to travel in Tibet.

 Travelling from China-

 Your passport will already have the necessary Chinese travel visa, which must extend for the duration of the whole tour and include the Tibet extension.
 You will also need an additional TTB permit to travel in Tibet.
 We will need to apply for the Tibetan travel permit as a group during our stay in Shanghai and this is a simple process usually taking only one day.
-The cost of this permit s already included in your tour price.
+The cost of this permit is already included in your tour price.
 Please apply for your China visa first.
 We will later apply for your Tibet travel permit.